uugengiven/man-bid/md/week1/intro_to_networking.md

 ### What is a network

-A network is as basic as two computers connected together.
-It can be as complex as the entire internet, which is a huge collection of computers all connected to each other.
+A network is any collection of computers connected to each other.
 At the most basic form, computers that are connected to each other form a network.
 The internet is a collection of networks that are connected together.
 For this lesson, we will be focusing on networks that are simple: a few nodes connected either directly to each other or with a switch (or hub).

 -- Here is where I would draw an example of a network using a few nodes and a single switch --